FAQ | Sincerely Sunday

 For full, step-by-step instructions, view here

-- Is approximately 3" Wide
+- Is approximately 3" wide

-- Can withstand heat, won't leak, crack, or catch fire.
+- Won’t leak, crack, or shatter

 Candle Care